PuddletownDesign/Linux-Setups/installing-configuring-and-using-nginx-on-linux.md

 certbot renew --dry-run
 ```

-If you get a long message containing:
+Hopefully you get a long message containing:

 ```bash
 Congratulations, all renewals succeeded.
 The following certs have been renewed: